embeddedartists/gratis/PlatformWithOS/README.md

 sudo service epd-fuse start
 ~~~~~

-To permanently preventing EPD FUSE to start at boot (note that this command
+To permanently preventing EPD driver to start at boot (note that this command
 must be executed when the service is running, i.e. you should **not** do a `sudo service epd-fuse stop`
 first):